Concepts and terminology

 Some cancels reduce the duration of moves or abilities that still complete, while others cancel moves or abilities before they perform their full function.

-Examples cases include chaining combos in fighting games and reducing reload time in FPSes.
+Examples cases include chaining combos or faking out opponents in fighting games, and reducing reload time in FPSes.

 - Area of effect: when an ability works or deals damage across a wider area.

 - Paying respects to the fallen.

 - Aiming and shooting someone with a rapid wrist or elbow movement.

 - The specific size and shape of a damage-dealing move or projectile determining when and whether someone is hit.